 STAR GAZING - THURSDAY, DECEMBER 5 FROM 6:00-9:00PM

 Join the Sussex County Astronomy Society and discover the stars that brighten our night sky.
 Featuring hands-on viewing, this program will give you a new appreciation for astronomy.
 Come prepared for the weather and enjoy some hot chocolate.
 Program is free & open to the public.
 Meet at the refuge office.

 ARCHERY FAMILY FUN SHOOT

 Is your family interested in archery?
 Whether its target shooting or bowhunting, archery is a life skill the whole family can enjoy together.
-Anyone aged 8 through adult are invited to learn the basics of archery by instructors certified by the National Archery in the Schools Program (NASP).
+Anyone aged 8 through adult are invited to learn the basics of archery by certified instructors.
 Participants are given an archery safety and orientation overview and then they will have the opportunity to shoot at targets.
 The program will be held either indoors or outdoors, depending on the weather conditions.
 Meet at the Refuge office.
 Parents are encouraged to participate with their child.
 The program is free and all equipment is provided.
-Click here for a flyer (pdf-180KB).
+Click here for a flyer (pdf-178KB).